Gaddiel05/Supervised_machine_learning_Projects/README.md

 # Supervised_machine_learning_Projects
-This repository contain different trainings and projects I have done using different supervised machine learning algorithm
+This repository contain different trainings and projects I have worked on using different supervised machine learning algorithms.